codverch/perf_chains/readme.md

-# Performance Monitoring Readme
+# Performance Monitoring

-**Goal:** Measure the CPU-cycles taken by a particular microservice (of interest) in an open-source benchmark suite called DeathStarBench.
+**Goal:** Measure the CPU-cycles taken by a particular microservice (of interest) in an open-source benchmark suite called DeathStarBench, on multiple nodes.

 To measure microarchitectural statistics, Perf requires the PID as an argument.
 Follow the steps below to obtain it.